Introduction to Respite

 - Staff will administer medications through a Webster Pak

-- A bed and beside table will be provided and linen can be provided on request.
+- A bed and bedside table will be provided and linen can be provided on request.
 If the person accessing respite has specialized requirements for bedding, these will need to be provided by the individual

 - Clothes washing facilities are available if required.
 Staff can assist the person to complete this task as required

-- Staff will support personal care if required; this will be assessed by staff in the first couple of days and requirement of the person will be documented to ensure the service has accurate information
+- Staff will support personal care if required; this will be assessed by staff in the first couple of days and the requirement of the person will be documented to ensure the service has accurate information

 Illness and Injury